microsoft/Federal-Business-Applications/whitepapers/power-platform-azure-synapse/README.md

 ![Synapse with Azure Commercial](files/Slide1.PNG)

-If you have an associated Azure Commercial subscription with your tenant, then you can follow the commerical public docs to set this up,
+If you have an associated Azure Commercial subscription with your tenant, then you can follow the commercial public docs to set this up,

 [Azure Synapse Link Setup Documentation](https://docs.microsoft.com/en-us/powerapps/maker/data-platform/azure-synapse-link-synapse)